EtienneDx/BDD-genealogy/README.md

 The feature files are written in Gherkin.
 The Gherkin syntax is described [here](https://cucumber.io/docs/gherkin/reference/).
 These feature files are then used by cucumber to run tests on the application.

+To run the cucumber tests, you can use the Nx cli: `npx nx bdd front-end`

 ## Further help

 Visit the [Nx Documentation](https://nx.dev) to learn more.